-Critical Access Hospital Financial Pro Forma - The Rural Health Value team has developed an Excel-based financial modeling tool to help rural hospitals explore long term financial projections under the current Fee For Service (FFS)/cost-based reimbursement systems.
+Critical Access Hospital Financial Pro Forma for Cost Reimbursement - The Rural Health Value team has developed an Excel-based financial modeling tool to help rural hospitals explore long term financial projections under the current Fee For Service (FFS)/cost-based reimbursement systems.

 How Hospital Leaders Can Build Good Working Relationships with Physicians - As structural and economic alignment among health care providers continues to advance, good working relationships between hospital leaders and physicians will become even more essential to rural health care system success.
 This brief from the Rural Health Value team explores potential barriers to physician engagement and discusses strategies to help hospital leaders build good working relationships with physicians.